ntnhut/LeetSolve/docs/source/Hash_Table/1695_Maximum_Erasure_Value.md

 8
 ```

+### Complexity

+* Runtime: `O(N)`, where `N = nums.length`.
+* Extra space: `O(N)`.

+## Key Takeaway
 This solution computes the maximum sum of a subarray containing unique elements.

 It uses a {index}`sliding window` approach to maintain a running sum of the elements encountered so far and a hashmap to keep track of the positions of previously seen elements.
 By updating the starting index of the window when a repeated element is encountered, it ensures that the current subarray contains only unique elements.

 This approach optimizes the computation of the maximum sum by handling the sliding window and updating the sum accordingly, resulting in an overall efficient solution.

-### Complexity

-* Runtime: `O(N)`, where `N = nums.length`.
-* Extra space: `O(N)`.